Customer Segmentation: Options Marketers Should Know

 - Send them personalized product recommendations

-In short, a cohort analysis breaks users down into smaller groups (or cohorts) that share a characteristic (often first purchase month), and compares the data between the groups.
+At a basic level, cohort analysis breaks users down into smaller groups (or cohorts) that share a characteristic, allowing you to compare the data between groups over a period of time.
 It’s a method of spotting patterns in historical data.

 This is a fast, simple analysis you can perform to see how your users were affected by your decisions during each time period.
 Are your retention numbers higher in one of the cohorts?
 Why?
 Maybe that was the month you ran a great marketing campaign.
 Maybe that was when you changed the look of the homepage.